dhanton/quantum-chess/README.md

 python main.py --game-mode game_mode_file
 ```

-where game_mode_file is the game mode filename with no extension or path.
+where _game\_mode\_file_ is the game mode filename with no extension or path.
 The default game mode is [micro_chess](game_modes/micro_chess.json).
+You can find the rules for the different game modes [game_modes/README](game_modes/README.md).

 Note that some game modes (for example, [chess](game_modes/chess.json)) require more qubits than are possible to simulate classically.
 A warning will be displayed in such cases, and the program might crash when measuring.

 ## Running the tests